2022 Robotics & Localization

 The Challenge

 Accurate self-localization is one of the most fundamental challenges in robotics.
 To function autonomously, a robot must know where it is in its environment.
-This project tackled several specific challenges:
+This project addressed the complex problem of determining a robot's precise position and orientation using noisy sensor data and imperfect odometry measurements.

 Gazebo Simulation Environment